Marinid architecture

 Marinid architecture corresponds to a period from the 13th to 15th centuries when the Marinid dynasty ruled over present-day Morocco and, intermittently, parts of present-day western Algeria.
-Within the wider tradition of western Islamic architecture, Marinid architecture developped from earlier Almohad architecture and is similar to architecture under their contemporary neighboring dynasties, the Nasrids and Zayyanids.
+Within the wider tradition of western Islamic architecture, Marinid architecture developed from earlier Almohad architecture and is similar to architecture under their contemporary neighboring dynasties, the Nasrids in al-Andalus (present-day Spain) and the Zayyanids to the east (in present-day Algeria).

 Background

 The Marinid dynasty was important in further refining the artistic legacy established under their Almoravid and Almohad predecessors.
 Particularly in Fez, their capital, they built monuments with increasingly intricate and extensive decoration, particularly in wood and stucco.
 The architectural styles of the Marinids, Zayyanids, and Nasrids were very similar to each other.
 Craftsmen probably travelled between royal courts and from region to region, resulting in mutual influences between the arts of the three kingdoms.
 Compared with the relatively restrained decoration of Almohad architecture, the monuments of all three dynasties during this period are marked by increasingly extensive and intricate decoration on every surface, particularly in wood, stucco, and zellij (mosaic tilework in complex geometric patterns).
 Some differences are still found between the styles of each dynasty, such as the increasing use of wooden elements in Marinid architecture.